dguo/dannyguo.com/content/blog/the-decline-of-the-macbook-pro.md

 much.
 I set my sensitivity to max anyway, so a larger trackpad doesn't help me because I can go from one edge of the screen to another with barely any finger movement.
 The trackpad is also aesthetically too large because there's almost no margin between it and the keyboard and the edge of the laptop.
-I've realized that one of the reasons most terminal emulators look ugly by default is because they barely provide any margin between the text and the edges.
-The same concept applies to the current trackpad.
+One of the reasons many terminal emulators and older websites look ugly is because they don't have enough margin between elements (i.e. text inputs with no margin between the text and the borders).
+The MacBook Pro trackpad is ugly for the same reason.

+## Touch Bar

 The touch bar doesn't seem useful.
 I don't mind the digital escape key, since I remap my caps lock key to escape (when tapped) and control (when held down)